academybytes/academybytes.github.io/_posts/2018-07-23-pwning-neutron-networks.markdown

 layout: post
 title:  "Pwning Neutron Networks"
 date:   2018-07-23 12:55:50 -0600
-categories: jekyll update openstack rhca packstack rdo neutron
+categories: openstack packstack
 ---

-Those who know me, know that I am 100% an OpenStack Fangirl & will never stop loving the project, but, like a lot of people in the community -- I have a love/hate relationship with [Neutron][neutron] that can sometimes be heavy on the hate.
+Those who know me, know that I am 100% an OpenStack Fangirl & will never stop loving the project, but, like a lot of people in the community -- I have a love/hate relationship with Neutron that can sometimes be heavy on the hate.
 It's an awesome project created & maintained by some of the most brilliant people I've ever had the pleasure of speaking with but OMG Y ARE U SO DIFFICULT.

 **ahem**